PERSOL HR DATA BANK in APAC

 From January 1, 2020, the above revision has been applicable to workplaces with 50 to 299 workers as scheduled.
 However, based on the announcement made by the Ministry of Employment and Labor on December 11, 2019, the first year is considered a trial period and any violation that occurs within the period will not be subject to the restriction.
 In addition, even if a complaint is filed by a worker and a violation is confirmed, a maximum period of six months will be granted to a company, and if the company resolves the issue independently within that given period, the case will be closed without penalties.

 In January 2021, the grace period for introducing the revision that had been granted since 2020 ended, and a system that limits the maximum work hours to 52 hours per week was fully applied to companies with 50 to 299 workers.
-The new system is scheduled to be applied to companies with 5 to 49 workers from July 2021.
+The said system was also applied to companies with 5 to 49 workers from July 2021.

 2. Overtime work, night work, and Sunday/holiday work